 A handmade Christmas tree skirt doesn't have to be complicated.
-This square-shaped skirt has patchwork panels, as well as larger areas that are perfect for customizing.
-Plus, it takes less than two hours to cut, pin, and sew!
+This square-shaped skirt has patchwork panels and larger areas that are perfect for customizing.
+It takes less than two hours to cut, pin, and sew!

-Although shown in red, green and linen, there's lots of room to adapt this design to your own tastes.
+You can make this in red, green, and linen, or there's lots of room to adapt this design to your own tastes.
 For example, instead of the two large linen panels, make them as matching patchwork areas.
 Or, add embroidery to the linen to transform this quick project into an heirloom.

 Gather Your Supplies